 There’s a couple of things you need to know about that video:

 2 – It currently has over 2 million views on YouTube.

 But notice something else; the product (Red Bull energy drinks) is barely shown.
 Instead, the majority of the commercial focuses on the athletes and the amazing activities they are engaged in.

 The product has become secondary to the activities that Red Bull’s customers enjoy.

 Red Bull understands that its customers are young and active.
 The brand is targeting the younger end of the highly desirable 18-34 demographic, and they understand that customers in this age range are extremely savvy when it comes to advertising.
 So instead of trying to market its product to these customers (which would be a turnoff to them), Red Bull focuses its content on the activities they love.

 In fact, Red Bull does a fabulous job of re-purposing (or as my friend Ann would say ‘re-imaging’) its content.
 Red Bull creates long-form content and videos chronicling how these amazing athletes prepare to engage in their activities.
 This is for the hardcore extreme sports fans that want to learn more about these athletes and how they train for and perform these amazing jumps, stunts and tricks.

 Then Red Bull takes the actual footage from the event and shows it by itself, and also works it into its commercials as well.
 Red Bull got a ton of publicity from Felix Baumgartner’s ‘freefall from space’.
-The brand divided footage from that amazing event into a highlight video that currently has almost 36 MILLION views.
+The brand divided footage from that amazing event into a highlight video that currently has over 40 MILLION views.
 Additionally it posted videos from test jumps Baumgartner made, and of course his successful space freefall closes out the broadcast commercial above.